pavanshahm/dotfiles/README.md

-*in pursuit of a computing forever home...*
+*in pursuit of a virtual forever home...*

 # My NixOS config.